 Self Level: The open-ended feedback (Table 3) did not provide any results related to the "gamified learning" aspects of circuit construction.
-There is a possibility that the idea of circuit construction as a game or puzzle enhanced student enjoyment of class activities, but since no questions were provided on the feedback forms explicitly addressing this concept, it is possible to only conjecture that the idea was beneficial to help facilitate the activity.
-Further classroom implementation and analysis would be required to quantitatively assess the benefits of gamified learning to teach hydrology-Computer, particularly since computer games have been used to teach water resource management (D'Artista and Hellweger, 2007; Seibert and Vis, 2012) indicating, and further analysis may indicate the possible benefits of involving hydrology students in gamified learning opportunities.
-The constructivist teaching philosophy associated with this course was also demonstrated by the open-ended nature of the assignments where students were given the opportunity to propose models of environmental phenomena.
+There is a possibility that the idea of circuit construction as a game or puzzle enhanced student enjoyment of class activities, but since no questions were provided on the feedback forms explicitly addressing this concept,

+- 645 it is possible to only conjecture that the idea was beneficial to help facilitate the activity.
+Further classroom implementation and analysis would be required to quantitatively assess the benefits of gamified learning to teach hydrology, particularly since computer games have been used to teach water resource management (D'Artista and Hellweger, 2007; Seibert and Vis, 2012), and further analysis may indicate the possible benefits of involving hydrology students in gamified learning opportunities.
+The constructivist teaching philosophy associated with this course was also demonstrated by the open-ended nature of the - 650 assignments where students were given the opportunity to propose models of environmental phenomena.
 Allowing students to create knowledge helps to prepare students for future graduate and consulting work in hydrology and environmental science where mathematical modelling skills are necessary.
 The positive nature of the student feedback suggests that the circuit activity heightened interest in class subject matter and engaged students.
-Out of the total number of 18 students in the class, only three students did not participate in the circuit construction activities, indicating that 83% of students showed up for class and engaged in the activity.
+Out of the total number of 18 students in the class, only three students did not participate in the circuit construction activities, indicating that 83% of students showed up for class and engaged in the activity. - 55 engaged in the activity.

-All Levels: Wilson et al. (2014, p.76) (2014, p.76) indicate that techniques for motivating student interest in the higher education classroom involves "suspense, novelty, ambiguity, incongruity, or discovery."
-These terms can be used as a framework to analyse the student circuit activity and associated ideas related to systems and models in hydrology.
+All Levels: Wilson et al. (2014, p.76) indicate that techniques for motivating student interest in the higher education classroom involves "suspense, novelty, ambiguity, incongruity, or discovery."
+These terms can be used to analyse the student circuit activity and associated ideas related to systems and models in hydrology.
 The use of circuit construction is suspenseful since in a similar fashion to a puzzle, students assemble the circuit and after a successful assembly, the circuit can be turned on and data displayed on an LCD display.
 Also associated with this idea is the notion introduced by the instructor as the circuit assembly serving as a type of "game" that is implicitly a puzzle.
-The 3D printed watersheds and circuit construction activities areactivity is a novel additions addition to the hydrology class.
+The circuit construction activity is a novel addition to a hydrology class.
 This statement is supported by student feedback, where some students indicated that they had not constructed a PCB and electronic circuit in the context of a class at the postsecondary level.
 Ambiguity and incongruity are associated with the novelty of the circuit construction activity.
 Since many students had not constructed a PCB and electronic circuit, mistakes were made with respect to soldering and the placement of components.
-However, these mistakes can serve as useful learning opportunities where students are better prepared for future situations when an experiment does not work as expected (Glagovich and Swierczynski, 2004).
+However, these mistakes can serve as useful learning opportunities where students are better prepared for future situations when an experiment does not work as expected

+(Glagovich and Swierczynski, 2004).
 Discovery was evident in the classroom since the students had the opportunity to formulate novel models of hydrological phenomena and to use a self-constructed circuit to collect data.
 These activities engaged students and allowed students to develop creative ways of thinking and learning.

-Discovery was evident in the Advanced Hydrology classroom since the students had the opportunity to formulate novel models of hydrological phenomena and to use a self-constructed circuit to collect data.
-This engaged students and allowed students to develop creative ways of thinking and learning.